-However, if you look at the graph, you can see some interesting differences in the diet of these two prides in terms of species that occurred in both areas.
+However, if you look at above graph, you can see some interesting differences in the diet of these two prides in terms of species that occurred in both areas.
 Based on prey data gathered opportunistically over a period of 6 years (308 kills) the Santawani pride greatly outnumbered the Mogogelo pride in terms of numbers of giraffes killed.
 In contrast, the Mogogelo pride killed many more warthogs and baboons.
 In fact, the Santawani pride did not kill a single baboon over that period.

 Baboons tell the story